 What I have found, with Route 66, is that if you really want to experience its magic and mysteries then time needs to be taken to explore it.
 Rushing down I40, though it's now considered to be Route 66, will not offer what the real Mother Road has to offer.

 In the end, I conceded that it would be far safer spending the night in the car than pushing the envelope trying to reach my intended destination that evening.
 Thus my night sleeping by the roadside with mr. coyote and some truckers.

 The intention was to drive directly to LA, stopping only for fuel and some needed rest.

 Pulled into Kingman, Arizona for fuel and a McDonalds coffee only to discover an interesting character.
 Christian Schlatter is a Swiss national who is in the latter part of his round-the-world motorcycle trip.
 He was huddled in a corner of McDonalds trying not to draw too much attention to himself (stood out like a sore thumb in his yellow and very warn motorcycle outfit) while making use of McDonalds’ free wi-fi (just as I do) to get caught up on postings to his blog.
 Having viewed his bike in the parking lot I couldn’t resist invading his privacy.
 Turned out that Christian was only too happy to tell me some of his stories as we had coffee together.

 What an interesting person.
 I suggested anyone else interested in what a 120,000 Kilometer bike trip is like that they look up Christian’s web page at www.infiniteroad.ch

-I’m currently LA with my daughter awaiting the possible brain surgery on Smith, my grandson.
+I’m currently in LA with my daughter awaiting the possible brain surgery on Smith, my grandson.

-When I hit the road again I'll again post as I try to seek out the unusual people who call the ghost towns of the West their home.
+When I again hit the road on my way back east I'll again post as I try to seek out the unusual people who call the ghost towns of the West their home.